German-Israeli Future Forum Foundation: History

 The concept for the Foundation was developed by the President of the Federal Republic of Germany and the President of the State of Israel to mark the 40th anniversary of the establishment of diplomatic relations between the two countries.
 The DIZF was officially founded in December 2007 and began its work in February 2009.
 The Foundation aims to promote contact between young people from Israel and Germany, and to support them in working together to forge a shared future based on democracy, freedom and tolerance as core values.
 The goal here is to encourage young specialists and managers aged 18–45 in particular to become involved in shaping German-Israeli relations.

 The founding executive director was the former Ambassador Dr. Albert Spiegel.
 From 2009 to 2016, the Foundation was headed By Dr. Andreas Eberhardt.
 He was succeeded in April 2016 by Dr. Tamara Or, who has been executive director of the Foundation since that time.
 The work of the Foundation has also changed over the course of the years.
 While initially the main focus was on funding German-Israeli projects and language courses, today, the Foundation has diversified its activities and plays a more active and direct role in project work.

-Board of Trustees
+Board of trustees

 The board of trustees is the highest-level organ of the DIZF Foundation.
 Its task is to advise, support and monitor the work of the executive director.
-The 12 members of the Board of Trustees are highly respected individuals from the field of academia, the media, culture, business and politics.
+The 12 members of the Board of Trustees are highly respected individuals from the fields of academia, the media, culture, business and politics.
 Half are nominated by the German government and half by the Israeli government, respectively.
 Both governments are represented by one member each on the board of trustees.
+Since 2021, the board has been chaired by former Federal Minister for Economic Affairs and Energy, and Justice, Brigitte Zypries.